*Updated 2024

 Drones are the least of all evils

-In Ukraine, drones are proving to a powerful weapon in their defense against Russia, without disruption without causing humanitarian damage.
+In Ukraine, drones are proving to a powerful weapon in their defense against Russia, without disruption and without causing much humanitarian damage.
 In general, drone strikes cost far less in human life than other kinds of warfare.
 This is owing to drone strikes’ precision.
 Whereas airplanes must quickly fire their weapons and depart the area, drones can hover above their targets for several hours, providing real-time surveillance that allows operators to detect non-combatants and wait for them to evacuate before firing.
 Additionally, drone weaponry is significantly smaller than those used in airstrikes.
 Their small blast radius safeguards against collateral damage, and they even have features that allow a misfire to be quickly corrected.
 A Slate report found that traditional forms of warfare, including airstrikes, missiles and ground operations kill around three times as many civilians as drone strikes.

 Drone strikes work